 Many foods and drinks can help protect the liver, such as oatmeal, green tea, berries, olive oil, and garlic.
 In contrast, fatty, salty, and sugary foods are harder for the liver to digest.

 Liver health is crucial for overall health.
 Having an unhealthy liver can lead to liver disease and metabolic disorders.
-Type 2 diabetes is the most common cause of liver disease.

 Although it may be impossible to manage all risk factors, consuming certain foods and drinks may help promote liver health.

-This article will cover the best foods for liver health, including their beneficial effects on the organ, and some foods to avoid.
+This article will cover the best foods for liver health, including their beneficial effects on the organ and some foods to avoid.

 Elizabethsalleebauer/Getty Images